CoderDojoTC/micropython/docs/robots/02-base-bot.md

 scl=machine.Pin(17) # One up from the lower right corner of the Pico i2c=machine.I2C(0, sda=sda, scl=scl)
 ```

+Many of our older robots used the ultrasonic ping sensors.
+The are unreliable with voltage drops as our batteries wear down.

 ### Testing the Sensor Connections with the I2C Scanner